Stock of northeast arctic cod

 About the monitoring

-Norwegian and Russian institutes of marine research contributes through the International Council for the Exploration of the Sea (ICES), giving advices to the Norwegian-Russian Fishery Commission on management of the stock of northeast arctic cod in the Barents Sea.
+Norwegian and Russian institutes of marine research contributes through the International Council for the Exploration of the Sea (ICES), giving advices to the Norwegian-Russian Fishery Commission on management of the stock of Northeast Arctic cod in the Barents Sea.

 Places and areas